-How to socialise a Puppy.
+How to socialise a Puppy

 You can then take the time to create a more positive approach to that scenario.
 Distance is an important tool; the further away a stressor is the less stress it evokes.
 There is almost nothing which can’t be encountered in a fun relaxed way; cars/buggies/gravel/crowds/crates, you just need some imagination and of course some high quality treats!

 The most important aspect of socialisation is dogs and people, these are the two areas which can cause the most serious issues later in life.
-When raising puppies I aim to have my pup meet over one hundred dogs and one hundred people within the first three months, then repeat this again by six months.
-These meetings will be calm and positive, not over excited, impolite or fearful.
-This will ensure once the pup becomes an adult they will know how to politely meet every type of dog and person they encounter whether that is on lead or offlead.
+When raising puppies I aim to have my pup meet, or at least observe, over one hundred dogs and one hundred people within the first three months, then repeat this again by six months.
+I want the pups to see every type of dog doing every type of behaviour, and the same again for people.

-Here is a downloadable socialisation checklist;
+Here is a downloadable socialisation checklist:

 Here is a graphic showing how emotional development in a dog compares to a human’s.
 Understanding what motivated a behaviour will help you work with your dog and change that behaviour in the future;